M3GAN: Filming

-Special effects
+Visual effects

 Adrien Morot and Kathy Tse of Morot FX Studio created an animatronic puppet version of M3GAN that was used for dialogue and close-ups.
 There was also a second animatronic used for certain scenes, as well as a possible stunt version of M3GAN that was not puppeteered.
 The animatronic M3GAN was puppeteered via a variety of techniques, which included radio-controlled facial expressions performed by Morot and Tse in tandem, automated lip-sync for the dialogue (temp guide tracks were provided during filming by New Zealand actress Kimberley Crossman) and a puppeteer physically moving M3GAN's head and body.

 Amie Donald performed M3GAN's scenes that called for physical movement the puppet could not do, and also performed her own stunts.
 Donald received movement coaching from Jed Brophy and Luke Hawker in portraying M3GAN's agility.
 On set Donald wore a static silicone M3GAN mask created by Morot FX and this was later replaced by a CGI version of M3GAN's face to match that of the animatronic.

-In post-production, Donald's physical performance as M3GAN was enhanced by digital visual effects by the New Zealand-based effects studio Wētā Workshop.
+In post-production, Donald's physical performance as M3GAN was enhanced by digital visual effects by the New Zealand–based visual effects studio Wētā Workshop.
 Speaking about the design of M3GAN, Johnstone stated that he "looked to screen icons from the '50s like Audrey Hepburn, Grace Kelly and Kim Novak for inspiration.
 But I wanted some '70s naturalism to counteract her synthetic nature, so the hair is one hundred percent Peggy Lipton."

+Music

 Release

-M3GAN had its world premiere in Los Angeles on December 7, 2022, before expanding to a wide theatrical release in the United States on January 6, 2023.
+M3GAN had its world premiere at the TCL Chinese Theatre in Los Angeles on December 7, 2022, and was released theatrically in the United States on January 6, 2023.
 It was originally scheduled to be released on January 13, 2023, before being moved up a week in order to avoid competition with House Party and the wide expansion of A Man Called Otto, which were also scheduled for January 13.